GraphicsProgramming/blog/README.md

   ---
   ```

-  In this case you can also see how jaker put his article into `2024/2024-10-17-glsl-development-made-shrimple/index.md`
+  In this case you can also see how jaker put his article into `2024/2024-10-17-glsl-development-made-shrimple/index.md`.

+  Pay attention to the `slug` value and how its the same value (sans the date) as the folder where you place index.md.

 - Third important bit is to place a truncate line in your article, so that the generator doesnt take the whole post as the post preview :)